natura-cosmeticos/natds-ios/docs/getting-started.md

-# Getting Started - Nat Design System - WIP
+# Getting Started - Nat Design System

 ## Themes
 After following the steps to use NatDS with Cocoapods in your project, its necessary to configure the Design System with a theme or `fatalError` will be raised.